How To File Your Personal Income Tax In Singapore

 - GIRO.
 You can opt for an annual deduction through GIRO, or pay your taxes in interest-free instalments up to 12 months.

 - Internet Banking.
 You can pay your income tax online through following banks: BOC, CIMB, DBS/POSB, HSBC, ICBC, MayBank, OCBC, RHB, Standard Chartered Bank, State Bank of India, and UOB.
 You can also pay your taxes online using the DBS PayLah! mobile app.

-- You can pay your income tax at DBS/POSB or OCBC ATMs.
+- ATMs.
+You can pay your income tax at DBS/POSB or OCBC ATMs.

-Earn one Rewards point for every S$1 charged to your HSBC credit card when you pay income taxes.5x rewards on dining, entertainment and online transactions
+Earn one Rewards point for every S$1 charged to your HSBC credit card when you pay income taxes.1-for-1 privileges using Entertainer app

-If you miss the filing deadlines, you can incur late filing fees, or even be summoned to court, where you may be fined up to S$1,000 or imprisoned for up to six months.
+If you miss the filing deadlines, you can incur late filing fees, be summoned to court, or even be barred from travelling overseas.
 It’s therefore best to file your taxes as soon as you can.